 Our doors are always open—a policy that students, colleagues and clients appreciate and depend on for success.
 We encourage you to discuss any aspect of your articles informally with any lawyer in the Firm.

-These discussions are supplemented with regular monthly reviews for articling students to provide you with constructive feedback on your professional development.
+These discussions are supplemented with regular reviews for articling students to provide you with constructive feedback on your professional development.

 Training and development